alexcoppe/biojoin/README.md

 -h | None | show help options
 -b | None | the first input file is a BED
 -B | None | the second input file is a BED
--g | None | the first input file is a GTF
+-g | None | the first input file is a GTF or a GFF
--G | None | the second input file is a GTF
+-G | None | the second input file is a GTF or a GFF
 -f | String (example 0,3,5) | field from first file to be used as key -s | String (example 2,3,8) |field from second file to be used as key -d | Char (example ,) | The field separator string in the first file argument (default tab)